Bengal Sultanate

-The Bengal Sultanate controlled large parts of eastern South Asia during its five dynastic periods, reaching its peak under Jalaluddin Muhammad Shah.
+The sultanate controlled large parts of eastern South Asia under its five unrelated dynasties, reaching its peak under Jalaluddin Muhammad Shah.
 Its raids and conquests reached Nepal in the north, Brahmaputra Valley (modern-day Assam) in the east, and Jaunpur and Varanasi in the west.
 It was reputed as a thriving trading nation.
 Its decline began with an interregnum by the Sur Empire, followed by Mughal conquest and disintegration into petty kingdoms.
-The Bengal Sultanate was a Sunni Muslim monarchy with Bengali, Turco-Persian, Afghan and Abyssinian elites.
-The most prominent dynasties were the Ilyas Shahi, House of Ganesha and Hussain Shahi.
-The kingdom was known for its religious pluralism where non-Muslim communities co-existed peacefully.
-While Persian was used as the primary official, diplomatic and commercial language, it was under the Sultans that Bengali first received court recognition as an official language.
-The cities of the Bengal Sultanate are termed as Mint Towns where the historical taka was minted.
+The Bengal Sultanate was a Sunni Muslim monarchy with Bengali, Turco-Persian, Afghan, and Abyssinian elites.
+The most prominent dynasties were the Ilyas Shahi, House of Ganesha, and Hussain Shahi.
+The kingdom was known for its religious pluralism, where non-Muslim communities coexisted peacefully.
+While Persian was used as the primary official, diplomatic, and commercial language, it was under the Sultans that Bengali first received court recognition as an official language.
+The cities of the Bengal Sultanate are termed mint towns where the historical taka was minted.
 These cities were adorned with stately medieval buildings.
 In 1500, the royal capital of Gaur was the fifth-most populous city in the world.
 Other notable cities included the initial royal capital of Pandua, the economic hub of Sonargaon, the Mosque City of Bagerhat, and the seaport and trading hub of Chittagong.
 The Bengal Sultanate was connected to states in Asia, Africa, the Indian Ocean, and Europe through maritime links and overland trade routes.
 The Bengal Sultanate was a major trading center on the coast of the Bay of Bengal.
 It attracted immigrants and traders from different parts of the world.
 Bengali ships and merchants traded across the region, including in Malacca, China, and the Maldives.

 Contemporary European and Chinese visitors described the Bengal Sultanate as a prosperous and thriving kingdom.
 Due to the abundance of goods in Bengal, the region was described as the "richest country to trade with".
 The Bengal Sultanate left a strong architectural legacy.
 Buildings from the period show foreign influences merged into a distinct Bengali style.
 The Bengal Sultanate was also the largest and most prestigious authority among the independent medieval Muslim-ruled states in the history of Bengal.